Documentation

 If you do have the Eco PCB, you deactivate it in this step by bridging the wires C.1 and C.2 with the short yellow jumper from the wiring kit.

 Now remove C.4 (brown) from the brew switch and extend it with the grey cable from the wiring kit to the L/Line connector of the PCB.
+If your grey cable has two ends for the monoblock connector, simply use tape to insulate the spare end.
+(This is required for another machine installation)

 When you’re done, the brew switch (or monoblock connector) should look like this.
 Again, make sure to insulate any connections.